Eltaf-azizi/Flask-Web-App/README.md

       pip install pygame
 ### Flask:
       pip install flask
-You can check that it has been installed by ru
+You can check that it has been installed by running:

+      python flask --version